Let’s take this Caramel Flan to the tropics! Introducing Mango & Passion Fruit Flan!

-Mango and milks are first blended until smooth, then combined with cornstarch and agar.
-To activate the agar, we bring everything to a boil before pouring into the ramekins, over the caramel.
+First, blend mango, almond milk, and coconut milk until smooth, then combine with cornstarch and agar.
+To activate the agar, we bring everything to a boil before pouring it into the ramekins over the caramel.

 Chill for a few hours in the refrigerator before enjoying with more passion fruit on top (mandatory!) and shredded coconut!

 I hope you will enjoy this mango flan!
 It is fruity, a bit tart thanks to the addition of passion fruit, and so fresh!
 Plus, the caramel on top goes very well with the mango and coconut.

 Let me know in the comments if you try this recipe!

 - Start with the caramel.
 Add the maple syrup, coconut sugar, and white vinegar to a small saucepan.
 Heat over medium heat, stirring regularly until it starts to boil.
 Once boiling, let it boil for about 30 seconds, keeping an eye on it to make sure it doesn’t burn.

 - Immediately remove from heat and divide the caramel into 4 medium ramekins (or 6 smaller ones).
 Tilt each ramequin to spread the caramel into the bottom.
 Set aside and let it cool for at least 20 minutes.
 The caramel will harden.

 - Place the diced mango, coconut milk, almond milk, and maple syrup in a blender and blend on high speed for a few seconds or until smooth.
 Taste and adjust sweetness to your liking.
 Transfer to a medium saucepan.

 - Add the cornstarch, agar, and lime zest to the saucepan.
 Whisk to dissolve the cornstarch and agar.